 The department of Art as Applied to Medicine was established in April 1948 by Dr. G. Lombard Kelly, Dean of the School of Medicine of the University of Georgia.
 In 1950, the School of Medicine became a separate state institution, the Medical College of Georgia, and Dr. Kelly became its president.

 Mr. Jack Wilson, who had trained under Max Broedel at the Johns Hopkins University, was appointed Professor and Director of the new department which had both an academic and a service unit.
-He had one student, George Lynch, who was enrolled in an experimental non-degree program.
-Professor Wilson's immediate efforts were directed toward planning a curriculum which would warrant the awarding of the Master of Science degree in Medical Illustration.
-Bob Benassi, the first student in the graduate program, was admitted in September 1949.
-However, that same September, Professor Wilson took an extended leave of absence.
-Wilson's Johns Hopkins classmate, Orville A. Parkes, was appointed to fill in during his absence, and Lynch left to fill Parke's vacated position at Duke University.
+Prof. Wilson was a Charter Member of the Association of Medical Illustrators (AMI).
+His first student was George C. Lynch, who was enrolled in an experimental non-degree program.
+Prof. Wilson's immediate efforts were directed toward planning a curriculum which would warrant the awarding of the Master of Science in Medical Illustration degree.
+Bob Benassi, the first student in the approved graduate program, was admitted in September 1949.
+However, that same September, Prof. Wilson took an extended leave of absence.
+Wilson's Johns Hopkins classmate, Orville A. Parkes, also a Charter Member of the AMI, was appointed to fill in during his absence.
+Lynch left to fill Parke's vacated position at Duke University.
 When Wilson resigned later in the academic year, Parkes' appointment became permanent.